 - unexplained aches and pains.

-Sometimes it can be difficult to distinguish the signs of depression from the changes that are involved in teenagers growing up.
+Sometimes it can be difficult to distinguish the signs of depression in teens from the changes that are involved in growing up.
 An obvious change in behaviour and that lasts longer than two weeks may be cause for concern.

 What causes depression in young people?